-The best time to go is during July-November when the water velocity will be at its highest and you can experience the full force of the water.
+The best time to go is between July and November when the water velocity will be at its highest and you can experience the full force of the water.
 It’s a real white-knuckle ride!

-However, if you find yourself in Pai outside of these months it’s still an experience worth doing as there’s still gentle rapids and beautiful jungle views.
+However, if you find yourself in Pai outside of these months, it’s still an experience worth doing because there are still gentle rapids and beautiful jungle views.

 #8 Head to the Walking Street for the Night market